 The good news is that in the last few years Aussie dog owners have several new products available to counter this deadly parasite.

 A monthly chewable tablet, a collar which repels Ticks for 3 months and most recently another chewable tablet this one controlling both Paralysis Ticks and Fleas for 3 months.
 No danger of the product washing off and requiring only days to become effective rather than weeks.

-No more Russian roulette.
+No more playing 'roulette'.
 No more visiting the Eastern Seaboard and 'hoping' your pet won't pick up a Paralysis Tick.